 Pace measures a student's progression to ensure the student will graduate within the maximum time frame of their program.
 The student's pace progression is calculated by dividing the cumulative number of hours the student has successfully completed by the cumulative number of hours the student has attempted.
 Graduate students at The College at Brockport must maintain a minimum pace of 66.667% to be in compliance with the Satisfactory Academic Progress Standards.
 In calculating pace, the following grades are treated as attempted but not successfully completed: E, I, PR, U and W. Courses that are repeated to improve a grade are counted as attempted each time they are taken, but are only counted as completed once.
-Every semester is considered when measuring the completion rate, whether or not the student received federal financial aid.
+Every term is considered when measuring the completion rate, whether or not the student received federal financial aid.

 Repeating a Course

 Title IV financial aid will pay for only ONE retake of a previously passed course.
 Students must be registered for 12 credit hours in addition to any course repeated more than once, to be considered full time for financial aid purposes.
 In other words, after the second taking of a course in which a passing grade has been received, the course will no longer count as part of the student's enrollment for federal aid purposes.
 Courses that are allowed to be repeated for additional credit are not subject to this requirement unless the maximum number of credits has been attained.

 Students who are in danger of losing their federal aid will be notified after the grades are calculated for the term and will receive an alert of the potential financial aid loss through BMAIL – The College's official mode of communication.
 It is advised that students consult with their Program advisor in conjunction with The College's Academic Compliance Officer to determine what steps need to be taken to reduce the chance of being out of compliance at the end of the following term in which the student is registered for classes.

 Regaining Eligibility for Federal Title IV Aid